 - 3x ¼” plywood panels

-- Sheet metal screws – we used existing ones that were holding the OEM plastic wall panels.
+- Sheet metal screws – we used existing ones that were holding the OEM plastic wall panels you can check and find here.

 We stuffed all the obvious areas of the van with the denim.
 You can just work with your hands as the denim is easy to tear apart.
 Some of the larger areas (the large thin sheet metal panels) were covered with denim and then taped so that the denim would stay in place.
 The 4 mil sheeting is used to create a vapor barrier.
 It might be better to do this on a dry day rather than a humid one (we did it in cold but dry weather, by chance), but we’re not quite sure on the ramifications.
 Make sure all the potential openings are sealed so that moisture does not get through the vapor barrier.